Get info on what you need to know about driving in New Zealand with 10 tips to make it easier for you to drive and stay on the left side of the road.

 Roads can be long, straight, and boring sometimes, but they can also be very hilly and winding, which can get you tired.
 And don't forget you'll be driving on roads that are completely unknown to you, so don't rush and take all the time you need.

-8. Rest adequately before you hit the road and also during long drives
+8. Rest adequately before you hit the road and during long drives

-If you’re experiencing driver’s fatigue, which you may if you haven’t had enough sleep or have been driving for a long time, take a break.
+If you're experiencing driver's fatigue, which you might if you haven't had enough sleep or have been driving for a long time, take a break.

 Driving tired is almost as bad as drinking and driving.

 While it is difficult to get lost in New Zealand, it can and does happen.